Does anyone know where the recipe is? I found it once but I can't seem to find it again.

 I'll have to look for the store brand then.
 Thanks~ Glad the recipe worked for you~

-don't laugh, but i have never heard of dream whip. what does the package look like? i wonder if i can find it at my commissary?
+don't laugh, but i have never heard of dream whip.

 If you go to www.kraftfoods.com and look under brands, there should be a pic there.
 If you can't find one, let me know.
 I will scan mine in for you!